Gertrude Ederle: Professional career

-In 1925, Ederle turned professional.
-The same year she swam the 22 mile from Battery Park to Sandy Hook in 7 hours and 11 minutes, a record time that stood for 81 years before being broken by Australian swimmer Tammy van Wisse.
+In 1925, Ederle turned professional, swimming the 22 mile from Battery Park to Sandy Hook in 7 hours and 11 minutes, a record that stood for 81 years before being broken by Australian swimmer Tammy van Wisse.
 Ederle's nephew Bob later described his aunt's swim as a "midnight frolic" and a "warm-up" for her later swim across the English Channel.

 English Channel crossing

-In 1925, the Women's Swimming Association sponsored Helen Wainwright and Ederle for an attempt at swimming across the English Channel.
-Helen Wainwright cancelled due to an injury, so Ederle decided to go to France on her own.
-She trained with Jabez Wolffe, a swimmer who had attempted to swim the English Channel 22 times.
-On August 18, 1925, Ederle made her first attempt at swimming the Channel whereupon she was disqualified when Wolffe ordered another swimmer (who was keeping her company in the water), Ishak Helmy, to recover her from the water.
-She bitterly disagreed with Wolffe's decision and it was speculated that he did not want Ederle to succeed.
+In 1925, the Women's Swimming Association sponsored Helen Wainwright and Ederle in an attempt at swimming across the English Channel.
+Helen Wainwright cancelled due to an injury, but Ederle decided to try the crossing on her own.
+She trained with Jabez Wolffe, who had attempted 22 times to swim the Channel.
+On August 18, 1925, Ederle made her first attempt, but she was disqualified when Wolffe ordered another swimmer, Ishak Helmy, to recover her from the water.
+She bitterly disagreed with Wolffe's decision, and it was speculated that he did not want Ederle to succeed.

-She returned to New York and began training with coach Bill Burgess who had successfully swum the Channel in 1911.
+She returned to New York and began training with coach Bill Burgess, who had successfully swum the Channel in 1911.
 Ederle also received a contract from both the New York Daily News and Chicago Tribune that paid her expenses and provided her with a modest salary.
-Approximately one year after her first attempt, she was successful in swimming the Channel.
-She started at Cap Gris-Nez in France at 07:08 am on August 6, 1926, and came ashore at Kingsdown, Kent, 14 hours and 34 minutes later.
+Approximately one year after her first attempt, she was successful.
+She started at Cap Gris-Nez in France at 07:08 am on August 6, 1926, and came ashore at Kingsdown, Kent, 14 hours and 34 minutes later, having swum the equivalent of 35 miles due to stormy conditions taking her past her anticipated end point.
 The first person to greet her was a British immigration officer who requested a passport from "the bleary-eyed, waterlogged teenager".
 Her record stood until Florence Chadwick swam the Channel in 1950 in 13 hours and 23 minutes.

 Prior to Ederle, only five men had completed the swim across the English Channel, with the best time of 16 hours, 33 minutes by Enrique Tirabocchi.

 When Ederle returned home, she was greeted with a ticker-tape parade in Manhattan, with more than two million people along the parade route.